Skip to content

 We acknowledge that different services will have different conversations based on the roles and remits of the team, however by bringing this information into a central location we can easily share information and help to create person-centred care plans which reflect the wants and needs of people.
 Therefore our ACP Summary should not be viewed as the responsibility of one individual or service, but rather a dynamic document with many people contributing information.

 It is also worth re-iterating that conversations about future care should not just be limited to people at or nearing the end of their life.
 These conversations can be useful for people at any age and stage of their life and the level of planning required will depend on where someone is in their life journey.
 We are also encouraging all staff to consider whether someone could benefit from a Frailty Assessment using the Rockwood Clinical Frailty Scale, the results of which can be recorded on the online summary.
 Early identification and monitoring of frailty is important to help create plans which can slow decline or in some cases reverse frailty.
-From more information about the Clinical Frailty Scale staff can attend an overview session – more details available on the Training Hub.
+From more information about the Clinical Frailty Scale staff can view a previously recorded session – more details available on the Training Hub.

 Over the coming months we will be working closely with members of the Scottish Government to ensure that the work that has already taken place in GGC can be shared with other Health Boards and that we continue to align with any national programmes and messaging.
 We will also continue to work with colleagues in various services and programmes including the Realistic Medicine Team and Unscheduled Care.